infobloxopen/docker-infoblox/README.md

 Infoblox docker-ipam-plugin is Docker Certified IPAM Plugin and is available at [Docker store](https://store.docker.com/plugins/infoblox-ipam-plugin/)

+## Limitations

+- Currently works against the Grid Master not the CP Member.

 ## Prerequisite

 To use the driver, you need access to the Infoblox DDI product.
 For evaluation purposes, you can download a